Specialties

 - Give a differential diagnosis for an unexplained fever (CR3)

-- List organisms that cause infective endocarditis and explain how cardiac infection with each may be acquired (CR3)
+- Learn about the organisms that cause infective endocarditis and explain how cardiac infection with each may be acquired (CR3)

 - Describe the pathogenesis of infective endocarditis and its complications (CR3)